Imagine walking in your yard without needing to cover yourself with bug sprays or wear full clothing on hot summer days.

 Frogs and Toads

-Mosquitos breed in standing water such as a pond or artificial lakes.
-Frogs and toads eat mosquitos’ larvae and keep the population of mosquito in check.
+Mosquitoes breed in standing water, such as a pond or artificial lakes.
+Frogs and toads eat mosquito larvae and keep the population of mosquitoes in check.

-When designing ponds in your garden, build insect holes which invite insects to lay its eggs.
+When designing ponds in your garden, build insect holes that invite insects to lay their eggs.
 It makes it easier for frogs and toads to catch and devour these insects.

-Birds such as chimney swifts, barn, and purple martins eat flies and mosquitos.
+Birds such as chimney swifts, barn, and purple martins eat flies and mosquitoes.
 You can attract these birds in your garden by placing birds nesting boxes and feeders.

-In the ponds or other standing water sources, you can release fish which feeds on mosquito larva.
+In ponds or other standing water sources, you can release fish that feeds on mosquito larva.
 Fish like goldfish, guppies, and Gambusia affinis are very efficient in eating mosquito larvae.

-Gambusia affinis is also known as mosquito fish and used by mosquito control agencies to control the spread of mosquito.
+Gambusia affinis is also known as mosquito fish and is used by mosquito control agencies to control mosquito spreads.

 If you live in the countryside, then you can maintain your garden as bats friendly.
-Bats are very vigorous feeders and can consume up to their body weight of insects each night.
+Bats are very vigorous feeders and can consume up to the bodyweight of insects each night.

-Best of all, bats feed at night which makes it better as they can work while you sleep.
-You can put bat house on tall trees to make them safe hiding spots for bats in the day time.
+Best of all, bats feed at night so they can work while you sleep.
+You can put bat houses on tall trees to make them safe hiding spots for bats in the daytime.

 The red-ear slider turtles are suitable for mosquito control as it feeds on mosquito larvae.

-As you know now that there are several mosquito repellent plants for indoor and outdoor use.
-These mosquito repellent trees and plants make your garden, and home looks beautiful while keeping insects away.
+You can buy these mosquito repellent plants online for indoor and outdoor use.
+These trees and plants often go on sale to make your garden, and home looks beautiful while keeping insects away.

 Let us know what other plants you have used to keep these mosquitos away from your home and garden.